antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 If you are 'logged in' with an account in R2, then you can also create personal grouping variables, that can be used later on.
 In this way you can extend R2 with information that is useful for yourself.

-- Switch back to the **scan** mode and Redraw, for the analysis below
+- Switch back to the **scan** mode and **Redraw**, for the analysis below.
 - Another approach to find possible regulating genes is to use the groups based on the mycn expression cut-off value for further analysis.
-Below the Kaplan Meier graph, click on the "store as track"  button.
+Below the Kaplan Meier graph, click on the "store as track"  button.<br>

 In the next screen all the individual samples are listed each assiged to the "low" or "high" group.
 At the bottom you can store the two groups based on the Kaplan Meier.
 In this example we will store this track as Temporary (24hrs) but you can also store this track permanent.

-Click on the build set button.
+- Click on the **Build set** button.
 Now the track is stored for further usage.

+<br><br>
 - Go back to the main page.
-Select the "Find Differential Expression between two groups"
+Select the **Differential Expression between two groups**
-- On the next page select the grouping variable that you just stored from the Kaplan Meier Scanner and click submit.
+- On the next page select the grouping variable that you just stored from the Kaplan Meier Scanner.
+If you can't remember the name but didn't change the naming you will find the track underneath the header *temp_24hrs* and it will be called **kaplanscan-mycn (2cat)** and click submit.
-- In next the screen select the low and high grouping variables for Group 1 and Group 2 and click submit
-- Now a list of Differentially Expressed genes have been found based on the Kaplan Meier MYCN values cut-off.
+- In next the screen select the low and high grouping variables for Group 1 and Group 2 and click submit Now a list of differentially expressed genes have been found based on the Kaplan Meier most prognostic MYCN values cut-off.
+<br><r>
 Tracks that are generated as a result of an analysis can be stored and used throughout the many R2-analysis modules in R2.